MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Disable-AzSqlServerActiveDirectoryOnlyAuthentication.md

 ResourceGroup01   Server01   False
 ```

-This command disables Azure Active Directory (Azure AD) only authentication requirement for an AzureSQL server named Server01 that is associated with a resource group named ResourceGroup01.
+This command disables Microsoft Entra ID only authentication requirement for an AzureSQL server named Server01 that is associated with a resource group named ResourceGroup01.

 ## PARAMETERS